dhdbsrlw/wds-script-archive/README.md

 # wds-script-archive
-Webdataset Scripts for Public MultiModal Datasets
+Webdataset Scripts for Public MultiModal Datasets (implemented by ME)